Experience-Monks/generator-jam3/README.md

 Default: true
 Whether to use push states in the application, if false, uses hashbangs.
 This will setup the proper configuration in the framework and the .htaccess file.

-`Would you like to use ES6?`
-Default: true
-Whether to use ES6 and babel transpilation.
-Sets up a .babelrc file and all necessary dependencies.

 `What css preprocessor will your project use?`
 Default: SCSS
 Which css preprocessor should be setup on the project, defaults to SASS, but LESS is also an option.

 `Separate common npm modules into vendor.js?`
 Default: true
 Whether to separate all npm modules into a separate vender.js file, limiting the bundle.js file to just custom code.

 `What backend language would you like to use?`
 Default: PHP